smnwyp/systemDesign/HowThingsWork_anAnalogy_CDN.md

 #### Convo2 (`DNS resolver` <-> `Authoritative Name Server for website`, resolves to `cdn`)
 `Butler` looks up his little notebook, blanks... so he calls up his contact buddy, `C1`:
 - `Bulter`: hey there, long time!
 Do you know where is _Shiba Wuff_ in this dreaful town, I mean, Hamburg Hauptbahnhof?
 - `C1`: a sec!
-Well, aren't you lucky!
-We are not one of those snobbish exclusive restaurants with only one branch in the world, that would so sad right, every time you want to dine with us you have to take all the trouble to travel lol!  **_(in the case WITHOUT cdn)_**.
+Well, aren't you lucky! _Shiba Wuff_ is NOT one of those snobbish exclusive restaurants with only one branch in the world, that would so sad right, every time you want to dine with them you have to take all the trouble to travel lol!  **_(in the case WITHOUT cdn)_**.
-We decided that we shall have branches all over the world, we have to be wherever you crave our food **_(in the case WITH cdn)_**!
+They believe that they shall have branches all over the world, they have to be wherever you crave their food **_(in the case WITH cdn)_**!
 Here, this is the no. of the **contact person from their headquater**, `C2`.
 Wuff be with you.
 - `Butler`: Wuff right back at you.